Home > Lawson Centre for Sustainability > About the New Building

 Academic Space

-The Lawson Centre for Sustainability will contribute to the teaching and event spaces on Trinity’s campus, including seminar- and lecture-style classrooms, shared-use meeting rooms, office spaces, as well as a top-floor marquis event and conference pavilion, complete with an outdoor terrace and an unparalleled view of the downtown Toronto skyline.
+The Lawson Centre for Sustainability will enhance the teaching and event spaces on Trinity’s campus, including seminar- and lecture-style classrooms, shared-use meeting rooms, office spaces, as well as a top-floor marquis event and conference pavilion, complete with an outdoor terrace and an unparalleled view of the downtown Toronto skyline.
 The new building also provides state-of-the-art areas for experiential learning including the Community Kitchen and the George and Martha Butterfield Rooftop Farm.

 Community & Outdoor Space